joelyuhas/HermitCrab/README.md

     - Contains some of the debugging logs.
 - backup-data
     - Backup logs and older code used with debugging.

+## Follow Up
+This project was eventually replaced by a similar project that using a Raspberry-Pico and micro python.
+The follow up project only monitored the temperature and humidity, and only toggled on the fan when needed.

 More updates to come in future PDF!